nick3633/multibitrate-video-encode/README.md

-# multibitrate-video-encode
+# multibitrate-video-encode (automator)
+This programme can automatic generate and run command-line programme to simplify the process of video and audio encoding.\
+This programme will split the video to multiple parts when encoding and then recombine the encoded video.

+### This programme can:
-Encode video to h264 and h265.\
+Encode video to H264 and H265.\
-Output resolution includes 2160p, 1080p and 480p\
+Output resolution includes 2160p, 1080p and 480p.\
 Supports SDR and HDR10 video

+Encode Audio to Dolby Digital Plus, Dolby Digital and AAC in stereo and 5.1 surround.\
+Dolby Atmos encoding will be added in the future.

+Audio encoding are done by 3rd party cloud service provider (aws mediaconvert)

-## Input
+## Video Input
 Recommend resolution:
  - 1920 x 1080 (Full HD)
  - 3840 x 2160 (Ultra HD)